dwysocki/url-scraper/README.md

 word-scraper
 ============

-A library for scraping words from webpages, and performing various map/reduce functions on them, as well as file I/O.
+A library for scraping words from webpages, and performing various operations on them.